Climb the Petit Croisse Baulet, discovering the famous Roman milestones along the way.

 - Col du Jaillet milestone

-Please note that these milestones are located in the open countryside, and have no facilities or interpretive aids to explain their history.
+Please note that these milestones are located in the open countryside and have no facilities or interpretation media to explain their history.

 To find out more, we recommend the Association du Patrimoine de Cordon's book "Hier pour Demain", entitled "Des Bornes Romaines aux Alpages", on sale at Cordon Tourisme.